rberrelleza/intro-to-chaos-engineering/README.md

 1. [Install okteto CLI](https://okteto.com/docs/getting-started/installation/index.html)
 1. `okteto namespace`: This will create a free account on [Okteto Cloud](https://cloud.okteto.com) to run your dev container, and download the necessary credentials.
-1. `okteto utoxiproxy toxic addp`: This will start the remote development environment from you, and give you a remote terminal.
+1. `okteto up`: This will start the remote development environment from you, and give you a remote terminal.

-Once your remote environment is running, you can connect to with:
+Once your remote environment is running, you can connect to it with any of the following options:

-1. `okteto exec bash`
+- `okteto exec bash`
-1. ssh intro-to-chaos-engineering.okteto
+-  ssh intro-to-chaos-engineering.okteto
-1. VSCode Remote SSH plugin
+-  VSCode Remote SSH plugin

 ### Run Experiments